-The Detailed Visual Inspection is the most thorough inspection, which covers the entire high-pressure fuel system, including cylinders, and must be conducted by a trained, qualified, and preferably certified CNG fuel system inspector.
-As discussed earlier, this inspection should be performed before placing the vehicle in service, but also every three years or 36,000 miles, whichever comes first, and after any accident or fire.
+The Detailed Visual Inspection is the most thorough inspection, which covers the entire high-pressure fuel system, including cylinders, and must be conducted by a qualified or certified CNG fuel system inspector.
+This inspection is required by DOT FMVSS 304 and requires that inspections of cylinders take place every three years or 36,000 miles, whichever comes first, and after any accident or fire.
 At the same interval, industry best practice calls for an inspection of the entire high-pressure CNG fuel system.

 To prevent hazardous conditions, and to know how to respond quickly to emergency situations, transits should create procedures for all possible occurrences and develop plans on how to deal with each one.

 Some important SOPs include instructions and safety measures for CNG bus drivers in case of an accident or fire.
 Questions covered by these SOPs may include:

 - Under what conditions are passengers evacuated from the bus in case of an accident?

 - How should the driver be trained to assist First Responders if necessary?